Decisions API

 Hitting the page-size cap

-When a Free-tier or Community-tier caller requests limit > 5 (or has more than 5 matching decisions in the 24-hour window) the response is 429 with the standard V1 upgrade envelope, identical in shape to the rate-limit envelope returned by the daily-quota cap.
+When a caller explicitly requests a limit above the tier maximum (for example, a Free-tier or Community-tier caller requesting limit > 5) the response is 429 with the standard upgrade envelope, identical in shape to the rate-limit envelope returned by the daily-quota cap.
 A plugin or host CLI can use a single parse path for both.
+Requests without an explicit limit never hit this cap — they default to the tier maximum and are simply truncated to it.

 {